FabulousDartier/python-k-nearest-neighbors/README.md

 - `diagnosis`: Diagnosis result (`B` for benign, `M` for malignant).
 - Various features such as `radius_mean`, `texture_mean`, `perimeter_mean`, etc., which describe the characteristics of the tumor.

-### Preprocessing Steps
-1. Dropped irrelevant columns (e.g., `Unnamed: 32`).
-2. Split the dataset into training and testing sets.
-3. Applied feature scaling using `StandardScaler` to normalize the data.

 ## Code Structure
 1. **Data Loading and Preprocessing**:
    - Load the dataset using `pandas`.